 - ALSO: quality is quality no matter what.
 In this case, it applies to: Rasika and Rasika West End, Mintwood Place, Fiola, Marcel’s, Brabo, Bibiana, Bombay Club, Vidalia, Brasserie Beck, Kaz Sushi Bistro, Birch and Barley and BlackSalt.
 All perennial BYT favorites, every single one of them.

 - ALSO: this is a great opportunity to maybe go out of your beaten path for a min.
 Does trekking out to Water & Wall, RANGE, or Trummer’s on Main sound a touch overwhelming normally?
 Restaurant week is a good place to start your courtship with them.

 You’ve waited too long and all the cool places are booked, what now?
 Don’t worry:

-- a. lunch is the unsung pleasure of restaurant week-check out some bound to be booked dinner places mid-day: we love the Bourbon Steak lunch, as well as J&G’s lunch
+- a.
+Lunch is the unsung pleasure of restaurant week — check out some bound to be booked dinner places mid-day.
+We love the Bourbon Steak lunch, as well as Central’s lunch

 Last words of wisdom: